 Mr. Chow: The mini ribs are tasty at this high-end second-floor Chinese place’s small bar or outside in the large lounge area overlooking the pool.

-If you really don’t have room for the beignets with lemon curd and Nutella chocolate sauce, the sea-salt caramel brownie bars, or even the long-stem, chocolate-covered strawberries, then just sip an after-9 half-price Stella or Prosecco in the beautiful outdoor lounge area.
-In decades of visiting Las Vegas, it is the most serene spot I’ve found and a comforting respite amid excess if you, like Oscar Wilde, are “always satisfied with the best.”
+If you really don’t have room for the beignets with lemon curd and Nutella chocolate sauce, the sea-salt caramel brownie bars, or even the long-stem, chocolate-covered strawberries, then just sip an after-9 half-price Stella or Prosecco in the beautiful outdoor lounge area at PRESS.
+In decades of visiting Las Vegas, it’s the most serene spot I’ve found and a comforting respite amid excess if you, like Oscar Wilde, are “always satisfied with the best.”

 A note on getting around: Las Vegas is hot, and the Strip offers little shelter from the scorching sun.
 Casino resorts are far apart, and taxi lines are long.
 I highly recommend wearing stylish but comfortable shoes and riding Lyft.